Gamification

-Gamification is the process of integrating game design elements and principles into non-game contexts.
-The goal is to increase user engagement and motivation through the use of game elements such as points, badges, leaderboards, and more.
+Gamification is the process of integrating game design elements and principles (such as points, badges, and leaderboards) into non-game contexts in order to increase user engagement and motivation.
 It is a component of system design.
-Gamifcation has been used to improve organizational productivity, flow, learning, crowdsourcing, knowledge retention, employee recruitment and evaluation, usability, usefulness of systems, physical exercise, tailored interactions and icebreaker activities in dating apps, traffic violations, voter apathy, public attitudes about alternative energy, and more.
+Gamification has been used to improve organizational productivity, flow, learning, crowdsourcing, knowledge retention, employee recruitment and evaluation, usability, usefulness of systems, physical exercise, tailored interactions and icebreaker activities in dating apps, traffic violations, voter apathy, public attitudes about alternative energy, and more.

 Techniques

-Gamification techniques work by leveraging people's desires for socializing, learning, mastery, competition, achievement, status, self-expression, altruism, and closure, or simply their response to framing a situation as a game.
+Gamification techniques leverage people's desires for socializing, learning, mastery, competition, achievement, status, self-expression, altruism, and closure, or simply their response to framing a situation as a game.
 Players are engaged using competition and rewards for completing tasks.
-Rewards can include points, badges, levels, filling a progress bar, and virtual currency.
+Rewards can include points, badges, levels, progress bar, and virtual currency.
 Making the rewards for accomplishing tasks visible to other players (e.g., leaderboards) encourages players to compete.
 Meaningful choice, onboarding tutorials, increasing challenge, and adding narrative are other ways to make tasks feel more like games.